-- 3. have obtained the minimum number of credits defined in the examination regulations for their degree programme. - (3) Requests for admission to the colloquium must be submitted to the chairperson of the Examination Board.
+(3) Requests for admission to the colloquium must be submitted to the chairperson of the Examination Board.
 Requests must include a declaration of any previous attempts at completing a colloquium.
-Students may also submit a request for admission to the colloquium when requesting admission to the thesis; in this case, the application will be approved automatically when the prerequisites in subsection (2) are met.
-Section 24 (4) applies analogously to approval or rejection of a request for admission to the colloquium. - (4) The colloquium will be conducted and assessed by the two thesis examiners as a joint oral examination.
-Should the situation described in Section 26 (3) sentence 5 arise, the colloquium will be jointly conducted and assessed by the two examiners whose individual scores were used to calculate the final mark.
+Students may also submit a request for admission to the colloquium when requesting admission to the thesis; in this case, the application will be approved automatically as soon as the prerequisites in subsection (2) have been met.
+Section 24 (4) applies analogously to the approval or rejection of a request for admission to the colloquium.

+(4) The colloquium will be conducted and assessed by the two thesis examiners as a joint oral examination.
+Should the situation described in Section 26 (3) sentence 5 arise, the colloquium will be jointly conducted and assessed by the two examiners whose individual marks were used to calculate the final mark.
 The colloquium is approximately 45 minutes in length.
-The provisions in Section 18 (oral examinations) apply analogously to how colloquia are conducted. - (4a) Section 20a apply to colloquia conducted online.
-Colloquia can be conducted online in justified situations.
-This is considered the case, in particular, when the student's participation in-person would only be possible with a disproportionate amount of effort and expense. - (5) With regard to students with a disability as defined under Section 3 of the Equal Rights for Persons with a Disability Act (Behindertengleichstellungsgesetz), Section 6 (4a) applies accordingly. - (6) The examination regulations for the degree programmes govern the credit point values awarded for successful completion of the colloquium.
+The provisions in Section 18 (oral examinations) apply analogously to how colloquia are conducted.

+(4a) Section 20a applies to colloquia conducted online.
+Colloquia can be conducted as online examinations in justified cases.
+One example of a justified case, in particular, is if would require a disproportionate amount of effort and expense for a student to participate in person.

+(5) With regard to students with a disability as defined under Section 3 of the Equal Rights for Persons with a Disability Act (Behindertengleichstellungsgesetz), Section 6 (4a) applies accordingly.

+(6) The examination regulations define the credit point values awarded for successful completion of the colloquium.

-Conclusion of the undergraduate and postgraduate assessment
+Section 28 Conclusion of the bachelor's or master's examination

-(1) The final undergraduate assessment is passed when students successfully obtain 210 credits.
-The final postgraduate assessment is passed when students successfully obtain 90 credits.
+(1) The bachelor's examination is passed when a student has successfully earned 210 credits.
+The master's examination is passed when a student has successfully earned 90 credits.

-(2) The final undergraduate or postgraduate assessment is failed if a mandatory examination, the bachelor's or master's thesis, or the colloquium are irrevocably marked as "Failed" (5.0) or otherwise considered to be irrevocably "Failed" (5.0).
-In this instance, students will be notified in writing of the failed final assessment or the loss of the right to sit for examinations in their degree programme in accordance with Section 12 (1); this notification mustalso include an explanation of available legal recourse.
-Upon request, the chairperson of the Examination Board can issue a certificate showing all of the student's successfully completed examinations (with marks) thus far, as well as the remaining examinations which would be required for the student to graduate.
+(2) The bachelor's or master's examination is failed if a mandatory regular examination, the bachelor's or master's thesis, or the colloquium is irrevocably marked as "Failed" (5.0) or otherwise considered to be irrevocably "Failed" (5.0).
+In this case, students will be notified in writing of the failed final assessment or the loss of the right to sit for examinations in their degree programme in accordance with Section 12 (1); this notification will also include an explanation of available legal recourse.
+Upon request, the chairperson of the Examination Board can issue a certificate showing all of the student's successfully completed examinations (with marks) to date, as well as any remaining examinations which would be required for the student to graduate.
 This certificate must clearly show that the student has irrevocably failed the final assessment or lost their right to sit for examinations in their degree programme in accordance with Section 12 (1).